umarzuki/simple-demo/README.md

 # simple-demo
-This is a simple repository for training
+This is just a simple repository for training